 Why Use Primer Paint?

 Now’s about the time where you may be thinking primer just feels like another step; why spend the extra time and money?
 The first big secret is priming a wall doesn’t necessarily mean extra time and money.
-When you use a primer, your painting will actually require fewer coats, which means saving money on costly paint cans.
+When you choose a primer, your painting will actually require fewer coats, which means saving money on costly paint cans.
 Primer also makes your paint last longer, has a truer color, and creates a smooth base for your painting.

 Longer Lasting Paint

 When you go to paint a room, chances are you don’t plan on repainting that area again in the near future.
 Primer helps you do just that.
 It protects your wall, and the paint while preventing cracking and peeling.
 Choose a primer that will also extend the life of your paint and save you from doing wall repairs down the road.

 Primer works wonders for your paint color.
 Why do you ask?
 It prevents any previous paint coloration from seeping through.
 This is particularly helpful when you are attempting to cover up a darker color.
 When you layer any two colored paints, they will mix to a degree; primer prevents that.
 It allows you to start with a blank canvas and provides bolder, truer colors to the initial paint chip.